Bill Melchionni: Early life

 Melchionni was a guard from Bishop Eustace Prep (in his hometown of Pennsauken Township, New Jersey).
 His teams won two state championships.

 Melchionni was a collegiate star in the mid-1960s at Villanova University and was the Most Valuable Player in the 1966 NIT, as Villanova finished in third place in the tournament.

 Melchionni averaged 27.6 points as a senior at Villanova, as the team finished 18–11.
 As a junior, in 1964–1965, he averaged 19.4 points for the 23-5 Wildcats, who ended up #8 in the national rankings.
 In the 1966 season, the Wildcats won 9 of their last 10 games, finishing 3rd in the 1966 National Invitation Tournament, with Melchionni chosen as Tournament MVP.
 Melchionni scored 1,612 points during his career at Villanova.

 Melchionni graduated in 1966 from Villanova with a B.S.
-Degree in Economics.
+Degree in economics.

 Professional career

-Upon graduation from Villanova, Melchionni was a 2nd round (19th) overall pick by the Philadelphia 76ers in the 1966 NBA Draft.
-Melchionni joined the Phillips 66ers AAU Elite team, before returning to his hometown to join the Philadelphia 76ers in 1966–1967.
+Upon graduation from Villanova, Melchionni was a 2nd-round (19th) overall pick by the Philadelphia 76ers in the 1966 NBA draft.
+Melchionni joined the Phillips 66ers AAU Elite team before returning to his hometown to join the Philadelphia 76ers in 1966–1967.

-Immediately, Melchionni was a key reserve on what is, statistically speaking, the greatest 76ers team ever, the 1967 NBA champions led by Wilt Chamberlain, Luke Jackson, Hal Greer, Chet Walker, Billy Cunningham and fellow Villanova alum, Wali Jones.
+Immediately, Melchionni was a key reserve on what is, statistically speaking, the greatest 76ers team ever, the 1967 NBA champions led by Wilt Chamberlain, Luke Jackson, Hal Greer, Chet Walker, Billy Cunningham, and fellow Villanova alum Wali Jones.
 The team was coached by another AAU Elite alum, Alex Hannum.
 Melchionni played in 71 games, averaging 4.3 points and 1.3 assists for the championship 76ers.

 After another season in Philadelphia, Melchionni then played for the Trenton Colonials of the Eastern Professional Basketball League in 1968–1969.

 In 1969–1970, Melchionni found a home in the upstart ABA, joining the New York Nets.
-With the Nets he became a 3-time ABA All-Star, leading the league in assists multiple times and winning two more championships.
-In 1969–1970, he averaged 15.2 points and 5.7 assists; in 1970-1971: 17.6 points and 8.3 assists, (leading the ABA); in 1971-1972: 21.0 points and 8.4 assists, (leading the ABA) and in 1972-1973 12.3 points and 7.4 assists.
+With the Nets, he became a 3-time ABA All-Star, leading the league in assists multiple times and winning two more championships.
+In 1969–1970, he averaged 15.2 points and 5.7 assists; in 1970–1971: 17.6 points and 8.3 assists (leading the ABA); in 1971–1972: 21.0 points and 8.4 assists (leading the ABA); and in 1972–1973 12.3 points and 7.4 assists.

 In 1971–1972, Melchionni suffered a broken hand.

 In his Nets career, he played alongside Rick Barry and a young Julius Erving.
-After the Nets drafted future ABA All-Star Brian Taylor in 1972, Melchionni became key reserve player on the 1974 and 1976 ABA championship teams.
+After the Nets drafted future ABA All-Star Brian Taylor in 1972, Melchionni became a key reserve player on the 1974 and 1976 ABA championship teams.
 He averaged 12.4 points and 6.1 assists in seven seasons with the Nets.
 In his entire career, Melchionni averaged 10.6 points and 5.0 assists in 646 games.

-Of his career, Melchionni said, “With Julius, we won two ABA titles.
-To be able to say I played with and won championships with Wilt and Julius, arguably two of the top 10 players in basketball history, means something special to me.”
+Of his career, Melchionni said, "With Julius, we won two ABA titles.
+To be able to say I played with and won championships with Wilt and Julius, arguably two of the top 10 players in basketball history, means something special to me."